RUCAIBox/TextBox/asset/basic_training.md

 # Basic Training
 ## config
-You may want to load your own configurations in different ways:
+You may want to load your own configurations in equivalent ways:
 * cmd
 * config files
 * yaml

-These ways are equivalent.
-However, we recommend using **cmd** first, followed by **config files**.

 ### cmd
 You may want to change configurations in the command line like ``--xx=yy``. ``xx`` is the name of the parameters and ``yy`` is the corresponding value. for example: